 It is not an easy job and there are many things to consider when doing this.
-So before we check out the best laptops for mining, we’re going to talk about some things you have to consider when choosing this route.
+So before we check out the best laptops for mining in 2018, we’re going to talk about some things you have to consider when choosing this route.
 If you think you already know everything about mining cryptos and altcoins with your laptop, just scroll down to see our recommendations.

 Can you really mine with your laptop?